Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 Plus500 CFDs trading with leverage

-Plus500 is a well-known CFDs broker that allows users to trade forex with a leverage of 30:1 for retail accounts and 300:1 for professional accounts.
+Plus500 is a well-known CFDs broker that allows users to trade forex with a leverage of 30:1 for retail accounts.
 The broker is also regulated by top-tier regulators like the FCA, and it provides access to over 70 Forex currency pairs as well as other markets such as shares, commodities, options, indices, ETFs, and Cryptocurrencies (availability subject to regulations).

 Plus500